Deep learning via message passing algorithms based on belief propagation: BP-based message passing algorithms

 In our notation, $\ell$ denotes the layer index, $\tau$ the BP iteration index, $k$ an output neuron index, $i$ an input neuron index, and $n$ a sample index.

 We report below, for convenience, some of the considerations also present in the main text.

-\paragraph{Meaning of messages.} All the messages involved in the message passing equations can be understood in terms of cavity marginals or full marginals (as mentioned in the introduction BP is also known as the Cavity Method, see \citep{mezard_montanari}).
+\paragraph{Meaning of messages.} All the messages involved in the message passing equations can be understood in terms of cavity marginals or full marginals (as mentioned in the introduction BP is also known as the Cavity Method, see \citet{mezard_montanari}).
 Of particular relevance are the quantities $m^\ell_{ki}$ and $\sigma^\ell_{ki}$, denoting the mean and variance of the weights $W_{ki}^\ell$.
-The quantities $\hat{x}^\ell_{in}$ and $\Delta^\ell_{in}$ instead denote mean and variance of the $i$-th neuron's activation in layer $\ell$ for a given input $\vx_n$.
+The quantities $\hat{x}^\ell_{in}$ and $\Delta^\ell_{in}$ instead denote mean and variance of the $i$-th neuron's activation in layer $\ell$ in correspondence of an input $\vx_n$.

-\paragraph{Channel functions.} All message passing schemes can be expressed using the following scalar channels, corresponding to single neuron and single weight effective free-energies:
+\paragraph{Scalar free energies.} All message passing schemes can be expressed using the following scalar functions, corresponding to single neuron and single weight effective free-energies respectively:

 These free energies will naturally arise in the derivation of the BP equations in Appendix \ref{sec:bp_derivation}.
+For the last layer, the neuron function has to be slightly modified:

-Notice that for common deterministic activations such as ReLU and $\sign$, the function $\varphi$ has analytic and smooth expressions.
+Notice that for common deterministic activations such as ReLU and $\sign$, the function $\varphi$ has analytic and smooth expressions that we give in Appendix \ref{app:activations}.
 Same goes for $\psi$ when $q_{\theta}(w)$ is Gaussian (continuous weights) or a mixture of atoms (discrete weights).
-At the last layer we impose $P^{L+1}(y|z)=\mathbb{I}(y=\sign(z))$ in binary classification tasks and $P^{L+1}(y|\vz)=\mathbb{I}(y=\argmax(\vz))$ in multi-class classification (see \ref{app:argmax}).
-While in our experiments we use hard constraints for the final output and deterministic activation functions, therefore solving a constraint satisfaction problem, it would be interesting to also consider soft constraints and introduce a temperature, but this is beyond the scope of our work.
+At the last layer we impose $P^{L+1}(y|z)=\mathbb{I}(y=\sign(z))$ in binary classification tasks.
+For multi-class classification instead, we have to adapt the formalism to vectorial pre-activations $\vz$ and assume $P^{L+1}(y|\vz)=\mathbb{I}(y=\argmax(\vz))$ (see Appendix \ref{app:argmax}).
+While in our experiments we use hard constraints for the final output, therefore solving a constraint satisfaction problem, it would be interesting to also consider generic loss functions.
+That would require minimal changes to our formalism, but this is beyond the scope of our work.

-\paragraph{Binary activations.} In our experiments we use $\sign$ activations in each layer.
-With this choice, the neuron's free energy \eqref{eqa:phi} takes the form